ludat/conferer/conferer/README.md

 * Setting an environment variable called `AWESOMEAPP_SERVER_PORT=5555`
 * In a `config/dev.properties` file, you can have `server.port=5555`

-And you may also get that value from different configuration providers like redis, json file, dhall file or whichever you may need.
+And you may also get that value from different configuration sources like redis, json file, dhall file or whichever you may need.

 ## Example 2: many different values with defaults